 - Chaucer, Book of the Duchess

 The following policies will be followed in all my classes unless otherwise announced.
 You are expected to be familiar with the policies reproduced here and in the more general section on my website.
 These additional web pages are to be considered part of this syllabus for the purposes of this course.
-Failure to conform to any of these policies may result in your grade being lowered.

 The University of Lethbridge keeps track of student performance using a letter and grade point system (See section 4 of the University Calendar).
 Instructors assign students a letter grade at the end of each course (the University does not issue or record mid-term grades).
 These letter grades are converted to a numerical value (a Grade Point) for assessing overall academic performance (a Grade Point Average or GPA).
 The University does not record percentage-type grades and does not have a fixed scale for conversion from percentage scores to letter grades and grade points.
 Each instructor is responsible for determining their own methodology for determining students’ final letter grade.